nnonchev/intel-backlight-change/README.md

 # intel-backlight-change

-This is a script which allows to change the backlight on linux for the intel cpu.
+A script which allows to change the backlight on linux for the intel cpu.
+The script is intended to be run from a program like sxhkd, or a tiling window manager like XMonad, BSPWM, etc.

 ## Prerequisites:
 * Python3.8 or higher